atlassian/smith/README.md

 ### States
 READY is a state of a Resource indicating that the resource can be considered created.
-E.g. if it is a DB that it mean it was provisioned and set up as requested.
+E.g. if it is a DB then it means it was provisioned and set up as requested.
 State is part of [Status](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/api-conventions.md#spec-and-status).

 ### Event-driven and stateless
 Smith does not block, waiting for a resource to reach the READY state.
 Instead, when walking the dependency graph, when a resource is created/updated (if not in the READY state already) it stops processing the template.
 Full template re-processing is triggered by events about the watched resources.
-Smith is watching all supported resource types and inspects annotations on events to find out which template should be re-processed because of this event.
+Smith is watching all supported resource types and inspects annotations/labels on events to find out which template should be re-processed because of this event.
 This should scale better than watching individual resources and much better than polling individual resources.